kasiamatuszewska/recipewebsite/_recipes/sernik-z-sosem-jeżynowym-cheesecake-with-blueberry-sauce.md

 order: 7
 layout: recipe
 ---
-**A Polish cheesecake is a type of cake made with farmer cheese, eggs, sugar, and butter.
-It is a popular dish in Poland and has a unique flavor and texture.
+**It is a popular dish in Poland and has a unique flavor and texture.
 It is often served with fresh fruit or jam.**

 ![](../uploads/gggg.jpg)